EE-modders/localized-text/README.md

 ### Adding a new language

 #### Game text
-If you want to add a new game language, you will need to create a new folder in the `Game` folder and name it with the language code.
+If you want to add a new game language, you will need to create a new folder in the `Game` folder and name it with the language code (that follow IETF language tags).
 Then, you will need to copy the `EE` and `AoC` folders from an existing language folder (`en` (English) most of the time except if your new language is based on another existing one) and paste it in the new folder.

 #### Lobby text
-If you want to add a new lobby language, you will need to create a new folder in the `Lobby` folder and name it with the language code.
+If you want to add a new lobby language, you will need to create a new folder in the `Lobby` folder and name it with the language code (that follow IETF language tags).
 Then, you will need to copy the language folder from an existing language folder (`en` (English) most of the time except if your new language is based on another existing one) and paste it in the new folder.

 ### Common mistakes